Who is my ACADEMIC ADVISOR?

 - Be sure that you know the requirements for your degree, area or major/minor, University Studies.
+(See Bulletins.)
 Be sure you keep up with your grades, GPA, progress toward graduation.
-Know how to read your DEGREE AUDIT.

-- Know the deadlines for registration, financial aid, tuition payment, drop/add, withdrawal, as well as for submitting forms for graduation.
+- Know the deadlines and policies for registration, financial aid, scholarships, tuition payment, drop/add, withdrawal, as well as for submitting forms for graduation.

 - Be aware of all university, college/school, and department policies and procedures that apply to you.